zerotohero-dev/zerotohero-web/content/highlights/issue-0004.md

 >
 > I have archived **FizzBuzz Pro** project for a while.
 I still have plans
 > to repurpose it, but it's not a priority right now.
 I'll keep you posted
-> when I start working on it again, or when I reuse some of its comntent
+> when I start working on it again, or when I reuse some of its content
 > and components in other projects.

 Welcome to the fourth issue of **Zero to Hero** Highlights.